edgexfoundry/device-rfid-llrp-go/internal/llrp/hacking_with_llrp.md

 ### Problems with the Mode Table
-There are several inconsistencies in the `UFHC1G2` parameters, which is unfortunate, since they're the primarily LLRP controls for a Reader.
+There are several inconsistencies in the `UFHC1G2` parameters, which is unfortunate, since they're the primarily air protocol controls for a Reader.
-There material differences between the abstract and binary parameter definitions, as well as inconsistencies between how `Capabilities` are presented by the Reader and how the Client references those values in `Spec` parameters.
+There are material differences between the abstract and binary parameter definitions, as well as inconsistencies between how `Capabilities` are presented by the Reader and how the Client references those values in `Spec` parameters.